Finding Homes for Rabbits

 - The rabbit’s name

-- Sex and if the rabbit is neutered or spayed.
+- Sex and if the rabbit is neutered or spayed and vaccinated for RHDV2.
 Neutered rabbits are far more likely to find a home.
+Rabbits should be vaccinated prior to adoption: here's a link to veterinarians providing RHDV2 in the Los Angeles area.

 - A brief physical description, including approximate age and weight.